 Hire a tuk-tuk driver or taxi for the day.
 It’s the best way to use your time, all whilst having the opportunity to speak to a local about what you’re seeing/doing.
 We hired a tuk-tuk driver for 6 hours of sightseeing and we paid 2500 LKR ($16 USD).
 A car will cost 5000 LKR or more, depending on how well you can bargain.

 Go the tuk-tuk route, it’s more authentic and fun!
-Otherwise, the city centre is very walkable by foot.
+Otherwise, the city centre is very walkable on foot.
 It’s sometimes faster than the vehicles.
 The joys of traffic.

 Top Things to do in Kandy